karlicoss/grasp/README.md

 [Here](https://github.com/karlicoss/grasp/blob/af24c991579986cec73695daa8318e7831049305/server/org_tools.py#L91-L109) you can find some references for the `--template` syntax.

 If you are looking for more flexible formatting that's not supported by template syntax, see [config.py.example](misc/config.py.example).
-You can modify it to your liking and pass as `--config` to `grasp_server/setup` scripts.
+You can modify it to your liking and pass as `--config` to `grasp_backend setup` command.

 # Motivation
 Why use org-capture?
 Well, it's hard to explain, maybe some other time...
 However, if you do know you want to use it instead of/alongside your browser bookmarks, by default